forwinder15/learndiesels/content/posts/2019-03-25--does-a-diesel-mechanic-need-a-cdl/index.md

 _Do Diesel Mechanics Need A CDL?_

-**In short, No. I would say that most diesel mechanics don't have a CDL.
-While a CDL will make you more of an asset to a shop it is usually not required.
-Now let's look into this a little further.
+**No. Most diesel mechanics don't have a CDL.
+While a CDL will make you an asset to a shop, it is usually not required.
+Now, let's look into this a little further.
 Should you get it anyway?**

 **_Note: All Mechanics DO need a CDL to drive commercial trucks on the roadway, this includes test driving after a repair._**